__________________________________________________________________

 the Garden of Eden is an interior basin accessible only through a river canyon.

-It was certainly in Asia because the Garden was eastward (Gen.
+Eden was in Asia because the Garden was eastward from Jerusalem (Gen. 2:8).

-all directions begin at Jerusalem, therefore Eden is eastward of Jerusalem.
-The
+Biblically all directions begin at Jerusalem, so Eden is eastward from Jerusalem.

-Jerusalem latitude extends eastward across the Himalayan highlands, ending at
+The Jerusalem latitude runs eastward across the Himalayan highlands ending at

-China’s eastern coast near Shanghai.
-Eden is someplace in that direction.
+China’s eastern coast near Shanghai—so Eden is somewhere in that direction.

 The Garden of Eden had a full variety of trees for beauty and food.
 Gen. 2:9,